traaan/hello-world/README.md

 # hello-world
-I need to learn github
+I need to learn github, because everybody is using it